kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - `ParentWorkloadNotReady`;
 - `PodGroupCleanupBlocked`.

-PodGroup status remains the detailed scheduler-facing source of truth.
-LWS status summarizes readiness and does not duplicate all PodGroup conditions.
+PodGroup status remains the scheduler-facing source of truth for initial placement.
+LWS status summarizes WAS object readiness and does not duplicate all PodGroup conditions.

 ### Failure Handling